 The South Yorkshire Pension Fund is a funded defined benefit plan, with the assets held in separate funds administered by South Yorkshire Pension Authority.
-The total contributions made for the year ended 31 July 2020 were £3.1m, of which employer's contributions totalled £1.3m plus a further £309k of deficit funding contributions, and employees' contributions totalled £462k.
+The total contributions made for the year ended 31 July 2021 were £3.2m, of which employer's contributions totalled £1.3m reduced by £188k of surplus funding adjustment, and employees' contributions totalled £462k.
 The agreed contributions up to March 2020 were 15.1%, and a deficit repayment fixed monetary sum of £371k.
 The agreed contribution rates from April 2020 were 17.1% for employers plus fixed monetary offset amount totalling £62k.
 The rate for employees will range from 5.5% to 12.5%, depending on salary.